Dr. Mohamed Nafea

 - January 2025: Junior undergrad, computer science, student Yeva Vainerman joined our research group.
 Welcome Yeva!

-- October 2024: Our paper “Causal Discovery in Linear Models with Unobserved Variables and Measurement Error” was accepted for presentation at the Causal Representation Learning workshop at the 2024 Neural Information Processing Conference (CRL@NeurIPS24)
+- October 2024: Our paper “Causal discovery in linear models with unobserved variables and measurement error” is accepted for presentation at the Causal Representation Learning workshop at the 2024 Neural Information Processing Conference (CRL@NeurIPS24).

 - August 2024: I started a new position as an Assistant Professor in Computer Engineering at Missouri University of Science & Technology, ECE department.